lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-11-23-CTT_in_Isabelle.md

 the type of the result may depend on the value of the argument.
-The sort of people who (incorrectly) refer to a ∑-type as a dependent sum may refer to a ∏-type as a dependent product (also incorrectly), although you can't count on this.
+The sort of people who (incorrectly) refer to a ∑-type as a dependent sum may refer to a ∏-type as a dependent product (also incorrectly), although you can't count on consistency here.
-If memory serves, the terminology used here is due to [Robert Constable](https://www.cs.cornell.edu/home/rc/), who led the Nuprl project and wrote a lot of expository material about type theory.
+If memory serves, this terminology is due to [Robert Constable](https://www.cs.cornell.edu/home/rc/), who led the [Nuprl project](https://www.nuprl.org) and wrote a lot of expository material about type theory.
 If you find yourself getting confused, just refer to "Pi and Sigma types".

 <pre class="source">